djannot/ecs-401/apis/apis.md

 ### Apply an expiration to a bucket

+> WARNING: Use *testbucket3* instead of *testbucket2* in the different steps and don't delete the object and bucket at the end.
+The object will be automatically deleted the following day at midnight.

 > This feature is available in the standard S3 API.

 When using a standard File System, the application needs to manage the deletion of the old data.